kasrungyash01/PowerBI_Sales_Data_Dashboard/README.md

 ## Overview

-This project focuses on analyzing sales performance data from 2023 and 2024 using Power BI.
+This project focuses on analyzing sales performance data from **2023 and 2024** using **Power BI**.
 The objective is to transform raw sales data into meaningful business insights through interactive dashboards and visualizations.

 The dashboard enables stakeholders to monitor key performance indicators (KPIs), track revenue trends, analyze product performance, and support data-driven decision-making.